 Bernadette Robine: Educational Neuroscience in the Classroom

-The field of cognitive sciences has made tremendous strides in the last decades, particularly in improving our understanding of childrens' brain functions during learning.
-These advances have the potential to enhance pedagogy to benefit all students, while simultaneously guiding student ability to contribute to classroom atmospheres and personal representation in the curriculum.
+Educational Neuroscience has made tremendous strides in the last decades, particularly in improving our understanding of the brain’s functions during the learning stage.
+These advances have the potential to enhance pedagogy to the benefit of all students, while simultaneously guiding student’s ability to contribute to the classroom atmosphere.

 Throughout the year, Bernadette will work on six key pedagogical modalities: memorization, attention, comprehension, metacognition, executive functions and psycho-social factors.
 Students will have several opportunities to gain a better understanding of how their brains works while learning, and to discover their own abilities, explore and define personal strategies for learning, and to improve their self-confidence.
 This project will also help the Lycée community offer the best conditions for childhood development and increased autonomy of students at school.